ozwillo/ozwillo-doc/_includes/3-provisioning.md

 | icon#&lt;language&gt; | app icon URI in the given language, a 64px x 64px png is expected | URI string |
 | screenshot_uris | list of screenshot URIs, a 850px x 450px png are expected | array of URI strings |
 | **contacts** | list of URLs to contact the provider or its support | array of URI (URL or mailto) strings |
+{: .model}

 A few comments on this table:

+- `<language>` identifies a given language following <a href="https://tools.ietf.org/html/bcp47" target="_blank">BCP 47</a>.
+Some examples regarding the fields introduced above: `name#es`, `description#fr_FR`, `description#fr_BE`.
-- the *default* language information is what will be displayed if the user preferred language information is not available.
-It can be whatever language suiting best your target audience;
+- the *default* language information is what will be displayed if the user preferred language information is not available (no matching custom `<language>` version).
+It can be whatever language suits best your target audience;
-- `<language>` is a two-letter code from the <a href="http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" target="_blank">ISO 639-1</a> nomenclature.
-Some examples regarding the fields introduced above: `name#es`, `description#it`.
-- here is a description of the markdown <a href="http://daringfireball.net/projects/markdown/syntax" target="_blank">syntax</a>.
+- <a href="http://daringfireball.net/projects/markdown/syntax" target="_blank">here</a> is a description of the markdown syntax.
 In particular, you may include raw text separated by two line breaks to shape paragraphs.

 #### Store filters